 - Jury of the NRW Prize for Composition, Conducting and Instrumental Music

 "Soon "Six, Alps & Jazz" turns out to be a musical wonder bag.
 Filled with weird ideas, amazing twists and turns and an almost inexhaustible arsenal of timbres"

 - Culture magazine, Peter Füssl

-Matthias Schriefl (brass instruments, vocals), Johannes Bär (brass instruments, clarinet, vocals), Alex Morsey (bass, tuba, vocals), Gregor Bürger (woodwind instruments, brass instruments, vocals), Peter Heidl (woodwind instruments, vocals), Florian Trübsbach (woodwind instruments, vocals), Dominik Mahnig (drums)
+Matthias Schriefl (brass, vocals), Johannes Bär (brass, clarinet, vocals), Alex Morsey (brass, tuba, vocals), Gregor Bürger (reeds, brass, vocals), Peter Heidl (reeds, vocals), Florian Trübsbach (reeds, vocals), Dominik Mahnig (drums)

 18 €/12 € red.
 Presale Please note: vendors of presale-tickets may charge additional fees.
 18 €/12 € red.
 Box Office